 Segment 6: Little Lion’s Head: Don’t be fooled by the “Little” this one is tricky… really tricky at the top.
 Also, research your exit well… we went up and over and followed the path down into Hout Bay, where we were sent back up by security guards… avoid that detour… if you do go up and over, go straight down to Sandy Bay and up from the beach back over the dunes to Hout Bay.
 And this one is totally worth it… the sense of achievement is enormous!!!

-Watch this space: We still have se7en peaks to go…
+Watch this space: We still have One peak to go…

 Family Walks and Hikes in the Cape Peninsula